memory-consolidation/academic-kickstart/content/post/2020-03-12-quarantine.md

 - Keep social contacts
 - Be flexible

-> structure your day, welcome the interruptions and keep in touch.
-I often break my day with a 'hi there' to a colleague, just to touch base.
+> "structure your day, welcome the interruptions and keep in touch.
+I often break my day with a 'hi there' to a colleague, just to touch base. "
-> ~Scott connor
+>
+> --- Scott Connor

 # Possible tasks and how to prepare them